Skip to Content

 Raleigh Drug Crimes Attorney

 North Carolina has some of the country's highest rates of substance abuse.
 As a result, lawmakers have passed aggressive legislation regarding drug offenses in our state.
 The penalties for a drug crime in North Carolina can be harsh and life-altering.
-Choosing the right Raleigh drug crime attorney can make a difference in your case.
+Choosing the right drug crime lawyer Raleigh clients trust can make a difference in your legal proceedings.

-At Floyd Law Offices PLLC, our drug defense lawyer understands the consequences that a drug crime carries.
+At Floyd Law Offices PLLC, our drug crime lawyer understands the consequences that a drug offense carries.
 We work closely with our clients to uncover every detail so that we can build the strongest defense possible.

-Our team has handled many drug-related charges and provided past clients with favorable case results.
+Our team has handled many drug-related charges and provided past clients with favorable outcomes.
 With years of experience handling drug crime cases in Raleigh, we are confident that we can provide the legal counsel you need to protect your future and your reputation.

 Under North Carolina law, a person convicted of certain drug crimes will be subject to a minimum required penalty.
-In other words, the judge in many cases has limited discretion regarding sentencing; he or she must base the sentence on the guidelines set forth by law.
+In other words, the judge often has limited discretion regarding sentencing; he or she must base the sentence on the guidelines set forth by law.

 Some of the most common drug crimes in North Carolina include:

 Drug offenses in North Carolina carry significant penalties, including fines, prison time, and a criminal record.
-Below are some of the common penalties for drug offenses in North Carolina:
+Below are some common penalties for drug offenses in North Carolina:

 • Possession: Possession of a controlled substance is a Class 1 misdemeanor in North Carolina, which carries a maximum penalty of 120 days in jail and a fine of up to $1,000.